Empowering women to become entrepreneurs

 Lead executing agency: Ministry of Skill Development and Entrepreneurship

-The framework conditions for businesses managed by women in India are improved.
+The framework conditions for women-led companies in India have been improved.

 In order to achieve this objective, the project worked in three areas:

 - Direct support measures for women-led enterprises: Together with regional partners – Dhriiti in the North-East, Empower Foundation in Uttar Pradesh, Mann Deshi Foundation in Maharashtra, Startup Oasis in Rajasthan and WE Hub in Telangana – several months of training took place in smaller towns.
 The courses were aimed at women who either wished to start a new company (incubation programme) or wished to develop their existing company further (acceleration programme).